 Stuttering is a whole-life experience, and working on stuttering requires a whole-life approach.
 To that end, speech IRL has developed the S-Word: A Crash Course In Stuttering.
-The S-Word is an immersive two-week experience designed to tackle the physical, mental, emotional, and practical life issues that accompany stuttering.
+The S-Word is a ten-week course offering designed to tackle the physical, mental, emotional, and practical life issues that accompany stuttering.

-You’ll develop cognitive skills to manage the mindchatter associated with stuttering, through daily mindfulness instruction and use of psychology frameworks like CBT and ACT.
-You’ll explore the emotional experience of stuttering through social exercises targeting fear, shame, anxiety, by moving into courage, pride, and confidence.
-And, most crucially, you'll spend a heartfelt two weeks with other people who stutter working through the same challenges you are.
+Challenge weeks explore the emotional experience of stuttering through social exercises targeting fear, shame, anxiety, by moving into courage, pride, and confidence.
+These sessions feature "field trips" to facilitate facing fear and reduce avoidance.
+Most crucially, these weeks created a shared experience with other people who stutter, working through the same challenges you are.
 You'll be learning and exploring for yourself, but you also have the opportunity to help fellow stutterers achieve satisfying communication.

 Community, peer-based support is an essential component of this program.
 Activities, exercises, and instruction are vital, but the real catalyst of this type of therapy is exploring these challenging topics alongside other people.
 Each participant is required to set their own goals and write their own path for stuttering success, and no two people will be exactly the same.
 By actively encouraging one another on your individual paths, you not only experience change for yourself—you will help others create change for themselves.

-This therapy program is for adults who stutter ages 18 and up.
+This therapy program is for adults who stutter ages 16 and up.
 An official diagnosis of stuttering not required.
 A free consultation will be scheduled beforehand to determine if this is the right program for you.
-Due to the program dynamic, this intensive is only appropriate for adults.

 On the last day of the program clients, with their clinicians, will create individualized maintenance plans.
 Graduates of the intensive program are encouraged to pursue individual speech therapy sessions to solidify newly learned skills. speech IRL also offers several stuttering therapy groups.
 Clients are also encouraged to get involved in self-help organizations such as the National Stuttering Association.